Shinobubu/Skeleton2CAT/README.md

 # Trouble Shooting
 Go to Bind Pose

-CAT Rig's have very sticky IK/FK (Even with the FK value set to 1) algorithms and it may look broken on the first attempt at returning to Bind Pose.
+My original CATRigged model would explode when I attempt to return to bind pose.

+CAT Rig's are adjustable after skinning and this feature can easily corrupt the binding pose of a model.

 __Solution:__

-      Repeatedly using the function will eventually bring the bones back to its bind pose.
+      Export the original  3dsmax scene to FBX and import it from the FBX file to cleanup skinning anomolies and then regenerate the CATrig by converting the imported bones.